 Now is not the time to be making further arbitrary cuts to our social security system.
-On the contrary, there is an overwhelming need to review the changes made over the course of the last parliament with a view to ensuring that the social security system provides, at a minimum, a last line of defence against hunger, homelessness and destitution.
+On the contrary, there is an overwhelming need to review the changes made over the last Parliament with a view to ensuring that the social security system provides, at a minimum, a last line of defence against hunger, homelessness and destitution.

-The following provisions within the bill are of particular concern and merit particular scrutiny.
+The following provisions within the Bill are of particular concern.